Common Symptoms of Parkinson’s Disease

 Below, we discuss the most common Parkinson’s disease symptoms.
 Remember that although these are the typical symptoms, they can vary greatly from individual to individual—both in terms of their intensity and how they progress.
 Motor symptoms generally involve movement, while non-motor symptoms do not.

-Use the links below to quickly navigate to a section:
+Use the links below to quickly navigate to a symptom:

 What are the primary motor symptoms of Parkinson’s disease?